denerose/TicTacToe-Odin/README.txt

-Tic Tac Toe Assignment - The Odin Project (TOP) - Javascript Path (primarily completed in Typescript) Learning modules, factories in JS, will probably be using classes and a constructor or interface to similar effect in TS.
+Tic Tac Toe Assignment - The Odin Project (TOP) - Javascript Path (primarily completed in Typescript) Learning goal: modules and factories in JS.
+I am finding using Typescript actually over complicates this because of the additional control layers.